Visita Interiora Terrae Rectificando Invenies Occultum Lapidem

 python launcher.py

-First launch installs four pip packages and downloads FFmpeg + Assimp + bundled fonts to local folders.
+First launch installs the pip packages and downloads FFmpeg, Assimp, Pandoc, and bundled fonts to local folders.
 Subsequent launches are instant.